runmat-org/runmat/website/content/blog/introducing-runmat.md

 - GNU Octave is free and compatible with lots of code, but startup and hot-path performance can be limiting.
 - Moving to a new language means rewriting and - perhaps most importantly - **retraining**.

-RunMat aims for a third path: keep the MATLAB language you know, but put it on a modern engine with a smaller core, clean semantics, and open extensibility.
+RunMat aims for a fourth path: keep the MATLAB language you know, but put it on a modern engine with a smaller core, clean semantics, and open extensibility.

 ---